Forget putting off finding your six-pack for another day. Here’s a list of things you can do to start torching body fat right now.

 FIRST THING IN THE MORNING

 1. Have a cup or two of coffee.
 Caffeine is found in most fat-burning supplements since it inhibits the storage of bodyfat and burns extra fat during exercise.
-Drink a large cup of coffee before cardio, but make sure it’s black – don’t add sugar or cream because the extra calories only impede your fat-burning efforts.
-Better yet, take 200-300 mg of a caffeine supplement.
-One study from Chonbuk National University (Chonju, Korea) found that caffeine and carnitine taken before a cycling workout increased fat-burning and endurance.
+Drink a large cup of coffee before cardio, but make sure it’s black – don’t add sugar or milk because the extra calories only impede your fat-burning efforts.
+Better yet, take 200-300mg of a caffeine supplement.
+One study from Chonbuk National University in Korea found that caffeine and carnitine taken before a cycling workout increased fat-burning and endurance.

 2. Supplement with BCAAs and carnitine before cardio.
 Cardio helps burn fat, but it can also burn muscle.
-So take 5 grams of branched-chain amino acids (BCAAs) and 1-2 g of carnitine 30 minutes before cardio.
-BCAAs minimize protein breakdown, and carnitine maximizes fat-burning during the workout and helps maintain testosterone levels.
+So take 5 grams of branched-chain amino acids (BCAAs) and 1-2g of carnitine 30 minutes before cardio.
+BCAAs minimise protein breakdown, and carnitine maximises fat-burning during the workout and helps maintain testosterone levels.

 3. Do cardio before breakfast.
 When you do cardio on an empty stomach, your body is more apt to burn fat as its primary source of energy since glycogen stores are depleted from eight hours of fasting the night before.
 This might mean waking up 30 minutes earlier than normal, but the fat-burning benefits are worth it.

 4. Do intervals.
 Any cardio is better than none, but intervals have been shown to burn more fat than cardio sessions done at a constant slow-to-moderate intensity.
-A study from Laval University (Ste-Foy, Quebec, Canada) found that subjects who trained with intervals lost nine times as much bodyfat as those who performed a moderate-intensity cardio program for 20 weeks.
+A study from Laval University in Canada found that subjects who trained with intervals lost nine times as much body fat as those who performed a moderate-intensity cardio program for 20 weeks.
 Try going for 20-25 minutes at a roughly 1:1 ratio of intense to slow/moderate intervals (for example, sprint for a minute, walk for a minute and repeat).

 5. Eat eggs for breakfast.
 After cardio, it’s time to eat, and it doesn’t get any better than whole eggs.
-The yolks contain nutrients, such as healthy fats and lecithin, that enhance muscle growth, promote fat loss, and enhance mental function.
-The cholesterol found in eggs helps to synthesize testosterone, which aids fat-burning indirectly by promoting gains in lean muscle.
-The fat in yolks also provides much-needed energy to your muscle cells and typically isn’t stored as bodyfat.
+The yolks contain nutrients, such as healthy fats and lecithin, that enhance muscle growth, promote fat loss and enhance mental function.
+The cholesterol found in eggs helps to synthesise testosterone, which aids fat-burning indirectly by promoting gains in lean muscle.
+The fat in yolks also provides much-needed energy to your muscle cells and typically isn’t stored as body fat.
 A study found that consuming eggs for breakfast reduced hunger and food intake for more than 24 hours, compared to a breakfast containing bagels.
 Two or three whole eggs plus 2-3 egg whites for breakfast should suffice.

 Worried about the cholesterol from egg yolks?
-Don’t – one study from the University of Connecticut (Storrs) found that subjects who consumed an extra whole egg (640 mg of additional cholesterol) each day did not experience an increase in the low-density lipoprotein cholesterol particles associated with cardiovascular disease, compared to those not eating eggs.
+Don’t – one study from the University of Connecticut, US, found that subjects who consumed an extra whole egg (640mg of additional cholesterol) each day did not experience an increase in the low-density lipoprotein cholesterol particles associated with cardiovascular disease, compared to those not eating eggs.

 7. Eat half a grapefruit with breakfast.
 Consider this fruit a wildcard fat-burning food.
-One study from Scripps Clinic (San Diego) found that subjects who ate half a grapefruit three times a day lost an average of nearly 1.8kg in 12 weeks.
+One study from Scripps Clinic in the US found that subjects who ate half a grapefruit three times a day lost an average of nearly 1.8kg in 12 weeks.
 This could be due in part to grapefruit’s ability to reduce insulin levels as well as its high level of vitamin C, which is believed to be effective at burning fat.

 8. Eat oatmeal.
 Let’s assume it has been a couple of hours since breakfast.
 Time to eat again, as burning maximum fat requires eating 6-8 small meals a day spaced 2-3 hours apart to keep the metabolism stoked.
-Oatmeal is a great fat-burning snack because, like the whole-wheat bread you ate for breakfast, it contains loads of fiber.
-Consume about one cup of cooked oats now, but make sure it’s not a flavored, sugar-laden kind.
+Oatmeal is a great fat-burning snack because, like the wholemeal bread you ate for breakfast, it contains loads of fibre.
+Consume about one cup of cooked oats now, but make sure it’s not a flavuored, sugar-laden kind.

 9. Have some cottage cheese, too.
-No meal is complete without a good source of protein, and cottage cheese is about as convenient and bodybuilder-friendly as it gets because it’s packed with protein and is low in carbs—28 g of protein and just 6 g of carbs per cup.
+No meal is complete without a good source of protein, and cottage cheese is about as convenient and bodybuilder-friendly as it gets because it’s packed with protein and is low in carbs – 28g of protein and just 6g of carbs per cup.
 The protein is mostly slow-digesting casein, which decreases muscle breakdown and makes you feel fuller longer.
-Just be sure your cottage cheese is no more than 1% milkfat.
+Just be sure your cottage cheese is low in fat.

 13. Train large muscle groups.
-You burn more calories (and, subsequently, more bodyfat) during and after a chest and back workout than from an arms workout simply because you’re involving more muscle mass.
-For the same reason, you burn more calories training those larger bodyparts with free-weight compound exercises (squats for legs, barbell and dumbbell presses for chest, barbell and dumbbell rows for back) rather than isolation and machine moves (leg press or flyes, for example).
-One study presented at the 2005 National Strength and Conditioning Association’s Annual Meeting reported that performing squats burned about 50% more calories than the leg press.
-But don’t limit yourself to two bodyparts—doing a modified full-body workout in which you train, say, chest, back, shoulders, and legs (save arms, calves, and abs for another day) allows you to burn even more calories.
-In this case, try doing 1-2 exercises per bodypart, 3-5 sets each, and train each muscle group more frequently (such as twice each week).
+You burn more calories (and, subsequently, more body fat) during and after a chest and back workout than from an arms workout simply because you’re involving more muscle mass.
+For the same reason, you burn more calories training those larger body parts with free-weight compound exercises (squats for legs, barbell and dumbbell presses for chest, barbell and dumbbell rows for back) rather than isolation and machine moves (leg press or flyes, for example).
+One study presented at the 2005 US National Strength and Conditioning Association’s Annual Meeting reported that performing squats burned about 50% more calories than the leg press.
+But don’t limit yourself to two body parts – doing a modified full-body workout in which you train, say, chest, back, shoulders and legs (save arms, calves and abs for another day) allows you to burn even more calories.
+In this case, try doing 1-2 exercises per bodypart, 3-5 sets each and train each muscle group more frequently (such as twice each week).